UMJCS/UMJCS.github.io/_pages/moments-splash-page.md

 excerpt: "List Important Moments of My Whole Life."

 intro:
-  - excerpt: 'There are lots of important moments in our life, I want to keep all those alive.'
+  - excerpt: 'There are lots of important moments in my life, I want to keep all those alive.'

 feature_row: